karlotness/adrt/docs/install.rst

 `pytest <https://pytest.org/>`__ as a test runner.
 Once the package is installed, navigate to the root directory of the repository and run::

-  $ python -m pip install -r tests/requirements.txt
+  $ python -m pip install --group test
   $ python -m pytest

 However, if you are trying to modify the package or make a